-The banana, without a doubt, makes for a very healthy snack.
-This nutritious fruit is eaten so routinely that pet parents often wonder about sharing with family dog.
+Bananas, without a doubt, make for a very healthy snack.
+This nutritious fruit is eaten so routinely that pet parents often wonder about sharing with the family dog.

-More than ever folks are sharing wholesome human foods with their pets.
-Conscientious canine lovers will be happy to know that bananas are not only harmless but can actually be healthy for dogs.
+Folks, more than ever, are sharing wholesome human foods with their pets.
+Conscientious canine lovers will be happy to know that bananas are not only harmless, but can actually be healthy for dogs.

 Some fruits are potentially toxic for four-legged friends, but a banana is not one of them.
 That’s great news but read more to find out why you still need to restrict your dog’s portions.